And the messages aren’t even that well protected…

 These protections should be in place in case someone finds a way to clone your phone or hijack your phone number onto a new SIM.
 But they aren’t.

-Problem: Your backups aren’t protected with encryption
+Problem: Backups aren’t protected by WhatsApp encryption

 WhatsApp discloses this in the fine print on the setting, but this default feature puts your privacy at risk.
 WhatsApp backs up your chats so if you lose your device you can get all those conversations back.
 Seems like a good idea.
 Except to bring chats back from a backup, WhatsApp stores them unencrypted on both iCloud and Google Drive.